gyming1849/Group-Formation/README.md

 # Running on a Laptop or a Server

+This software was implemented and tested using Python 3.9.0.

+We recommend using PyCharm, enabling the software to run across mutliple operating systems, e.g., Windows, MacOS, etc.

-You may execute this program by using Python3 (we tested with Python 3.9) or a virtual environment.
+Software runs using Python3 (version 3.9.0) or a virtual environment.
 We describe each in turn.
-We recommend using PyCharm as it works across multiple operating systems (Windows, MacOS).

 Run ``bash setup.sh`` to install the requirements.